Frequently Asked Questions - Undergraduate Transfer

 6. What is the complement of the physical therapy faculty?

-Duquesne University has 12 full-time faculty in the Physical Therapy department.
+Duquesne University has 11 core faculty in the Physical Therapy department.

 |Diane Borello-France, PhD, PT||Associate Professor|